 What do I do if I have been injured due to harassment or discrimination at work?

-We specialize in applying the law of workers compensation PLUS the federal and state laws against harassment due to gender or other characteristics.
-For example, we represented a female shipyard worker who was sexually harassed at a large shipbuilding facility were able to collect workers compensation benefits and compensation under Title VII in a federal legal action to collect over $300,000.
+We specialize in applying the law of workers' compensation PLUS the federal and state laws against harassment due to gender or other characteristics.
+For example, we represented a female shipyard worker who was sexually harassed at a large shipbuilding facility, and were able to collect workers' compensation benefits and compensation under Title VII in a federal legal action to collect over $300,000.